Getting There

 🚕 Uber / Lyft

-Rideshare directly to AT&T Stadium.
+Rideshare directly to Dallas Stadium.
 The single official drop/pickup zone is the Esports Stadium Arlington lot (~0.7 mi from the gates) — drivers ignoring it get rerouted by Arlington PD.
 Surge pricing is heavy on match days, easily 3–5× normal rates with 30+ min waits post-match.
 Locals' fix: walk 10–15 min toward Six Flags or downtown Arlington before requesting the return ride.

 ✓ Door-to-door convenience